DXF is an ASCII format used for interchanging AutoCAD drawings between different

 on the styling information.

-LineString, MultiLineString, Polygon and MultiPolygons are written as one or
+- LineString and MultiLineString features are written as one or more

-more LWPOLYLINE entities, closed in the case of polygon rings.
-An effort is
+LWPOLYLINE entities, closed in the case of polygon rings.
+If the geometry does

 The dataset creation supports the following dataset creation options: